PowerLedger/powr/docs/src/proposals/bankless-leader.md

 ## Balance Cache

 For the duration of the leaders consecutive blocks, the leader maintains a temporary balance cache for all the processed fee accounts.
-The cache is a map of pubkeys to lamports.
+The cache is a map of pubkeys to sparks.

 At the start of the first block the balance cache is empty.
 At the end of the last block the cache is destroyed.